crown10/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(4)write a script that create an empty file called hell
+(5)write a script that adds execute permissionto the owner of the file hello